 Prove your credentials as a business committed to promoting equality and diversity

 The Social Enterprise Disabilty Employment Mark (SEDEM) has been designed by, and for, the supported business sector with the aim of providing assurance for commissioners and disabled people on the specialist supportive environment available to your employees.

 It builds on the experience and evidence of Disability Confident, the Social Enterprise Mark and Gold Mark accreditations, as well as customs and practices of the Supported Business community as exemplar employers and businesses.

 Complete the short registration form and a member of our friendly team will be in touch within 2 days to discuss the next steps.

-The Social Enterprise Disability Employment Mark is designed for supported businesses and social enterprises whose primary objective is the employment of disabled people.
 It aims to provide assurance on the quality of employment outcomes for disabled people.

 Prove your social enterprise credentials, by submitting to the scrutiny of a rigorous external assessment process.
 With annual checks against criteria, you can assure customers/partners that you are operating ethically, commercially and upholding sector-agreed standards, with a focus on providing employment opportunities for disabled people.